llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 1. The working group will create an statement of work (SOW) based on the
    proposals they want to move forward onit.
 The SOW will consist of a problem description and (functional and non-functional) requirements for a solution of the problem.
-The SOW shall be made public and discusses with the community.
+The SOW shall be made public and discussed with the community.
 1. Once the SOW and it’s costs are clear enough, the working group will decide if and how it shall be implemented (community contribution, paid community